 Toddler Serving Sizes

 Related to these notions^^, we have adult ideas about what a plate of food looks like.
 But a toddler is not an adult and does not need adult-sized portions.
+(We’re not saying to limit kids to these portions — not at all.
+Rather, we’re pointing out that we need to let go of our expectations regarding how much our kids eat.)

 In fact, as we’ll describe further later on, offering smaller portion sizes (and/or letting children decide their own serving sizes) can be a great strategy to improve mealtimes and eating generally.